Close Menu

 School of Business Student Support Scholarship | $2,000

-The Whitworth School of Business (WSB) would like to create a scholarship designed to assist a student who has high financial need, may have exhausted their funding opportunities, and who did not receive any other scholarships through the School of Business for the 2022-23 academic year.
-International students in particular do not qualify for state or federal aid, therefore they do not have the same opportunities for funding.
+This Whitworth School of Business scholarship assisted an international student who had high financial need.
+International students do not qualify for state or federal aid and therefore do not have the same opportunities for funding.

 Textbook Lending Library Expansion | $2,000

 The Textbook Lending Library was founded in 2019 for undergraduate students with financial need to borrow required texts for classes free of charge.
-With additional funding, the library will be expanded to serve graduate and continuing studies students as well.
-Most of Whitworth’s continuing studies and graduate students are working full time, raising families, and going to school in the evenings.
-They take this difficult journey to grow and launch a fulfilling career and greatly benefit from the financial relief of purchasing textbooks.
+With additional funding, the library was expanded to serve graduate and continuing studies students.

 Women in Finance Student Club | $1,500